 The lovely Montenegrin Coast is being developed as a holiday coast and one of the more interesting attractions is, of course, Sveti Stefan.
 This small resort island provides one of the iconic photographs used to promote Montenegrin tourism.

 Take a Boat Trip Around Kotor Bay

 Another thing to do while you are in Budva, if you haven’t been to Kotor, is to organise a boat trip around beautiful Kotor Bay.
 You get to Kotor by bus or rental vehicle if you prefer.
 You can read about Kotor and Kotor Bay in our post.

 Spend a Day in the Peace and Tranquility of Skadar Lake National Park

 When in Budva you are just one hour by car to Skadar Lake National Park.
 You should put aside an entire day for your visit, because Skadar Lake offers something for everyone.
 You can check out what there is to see and do at Skadar Lake in our post.

 Visit Cetinje – the Cultural Capital of Montenegro

 Still not sure of what to do around Budva?
 If you are on holiday in Budva and have the time, then take the thirty minute drive over the coastal mountains onto the central highland.
-It is here you will find the lovely city of Cetinje.
 The capital of Montenegro was originally located in the Skadar Lake basin, but due to ongoing Ottoman invasions, the capital was moved to Cetinje.
 Consequently, it was in Cetinje that culture and diplomacy flourished.
 The capital of Montenegro is now Podgorica, but the vestiges of Cetinje’s history and opulence still remain.